Emphysema, Chronic Bronchitis, and Colds

 - Make sure you wash your hands regularly.

-- Avoid crowds during cold and flu season, because colds and flu can cause serious problems for people with COPD.
+- Avoid crowds during cold and flu season.

 - Avoid cigarette smoke and air pollutants.